 Decision (D.)10-01-022 adopted a \$6.3 million total budget for M&E of the CSI Thermal program.
 In February 2014, when program participation had risen to a level warranting M&E expenditures, the CPUC released a detailed M&E plan for the program.
-This plan, available on the CPUC's website, outlined both the field performance data to be collected from a sample of CSI Thermal systems, and the program evaluation studies to be performed with this data.
-In accordance with the 2014 CSI Thermal M&E Plan, the CPUC retained Itron through a competitive solicitation to complete a Performance Data, Impact, and Technology Project, which includes the installation of performance metering on CSI participating solar thermal systems and publishing of Technology Evaluation, Impact Evaluation, and Cost-Effectiveness Reports.
-Itron and the CPUC's Energy Division are currently in the process of finalizing these reports.
+This plan, available on the CPUC's website, outlined both the field performance data to be collected from a sample of CSI Thermal systems, and the program evaluation studies to be performed with this data.73 In accordance with the 2014 CSI Thermal M&E Plan, the CPUC retained Itron through a competitive solicitation to complete a Performance Data, Impact, and Technology Project, which includes the installation of performance metering on CSI participating solar thermal systems and publishing of Technology Evaluation, Impact Evaluation.
+The three final reports under the Performance Data, Impact, and Technology Project can be found on the CPUC CSI Thermal Program Evaluation page.